 In the Philippines, there are 2 types of solar panel systems: grid-tied and hybrid.
 Grid-tied solar setups don’t come with a solar battery and your home will tap on the grid for energy when your system is not generating electricity — at night or on very cloudy days.

 On the other hand, hybrid systems include a solar battery that stores excess electricity generated by your system.
 Such systems are generally more expensive as you’ll also have to factor in the cost of the solar battery.
-While grid-tied systems make up the majority of existing solar panel setups in the Philippines, around 3 in 10 solar homes have hybrid systems.
+While grid-tied systems make up the majority of existing solar panel setups in the Philippines, especially in Cebu and Metro Manila, around 3 in 10 solar homes have hybrid systems.

 In this article, we’ll focus only on the cost of grid-tied solar panel installations without solar batteries!